Marguerite Bloem.

 Here was another dear small collection;

-of obliquely linked short stories.๐
+of obliquely linked short stories.

+And don't worry; she would tell you why.
+Because she loved to grouse about things like that!
+About gentle deeply human things.
+Because we shouldn't lose that; should we?-No. Because immigrants were not bogeymen!
+For one.
 They were; in fact; really cool people!
 And foreign language was not the language of the devil.-No!
 Foreign language; of course; was a sort of cool delicious every-varying musical form; art form!
 But only if you had the ear to listen.
 And only if you had the human heart; and sufficient human brain; to listen.

 Which clearly not everyone did!

-But just as we treasured and studied bird calls; and whale sounds.
+But just as we treasured and studied; and even; tried to imitate; bird calls; and whale sounds.
 And how boring we would be!
-If we didn't honor human sounds too.
-If we didn't treasure and study and document and commemorate; human sounds too.๐
+If we did not honor human sounds too.
+If we did not treasure and study and document; commemorate; the wonder of human sounds too.
+And that is all she has to say about that.ππ

 Paperback; 6x9; 117 pages.